My-Finance-Report/yearly_report/README.md

 - (DONE) allow for manually update transactions from a ui
   - (TODO) need to persist the matchers to the DB so that in the future the same transactions get binned accordingly
 - (TODO) deploy in some capacity so i can run that app and let users try it
-  - (TODO) likely need some auth and user notion.
+  - (DONE) likely need some auth and user notion.
   - (DONE) probably should switch to postgres before we deploy

 # Tech